 All the boats in the auction have a reserve price.
-The reserve price is set by the seller and is there to protect them.
-It is known only to the seller and the organisers of the auction and will not be disclosed to anyone else.
-We have selected boats for BoatBid which have realistic reserve prices, in many cases substantially lower than the price advertised on Boatshed.com.
-In the event that the bidding does not meet the reserve price, the highest bid will be passed to the owner who may accept or negotiate further.
+The reserve price is set by the seller and is known only to the seller and the organizers of the auction.
+We have only selected boats for BoatBid which have realistic reserve prices -- in many cases substantially lower than the price advertised on Boatshed.com.
+In the event that the bidding does not meet the reserve price the highest bid will be communicated to the owner who may accept that bid or seek to negotiate further.

 What is the starting bid price?

 It is the price at which the bidding commences.
 We set this value to start bidding at a realistic level.
 The starting bid price is not the same as the reserve price.